suhovhan/minishell/README.md

 - Must be written in C
 - Should not quit unexpectedly
 - No leaks will be tolerated.
-- Makefile width flags -Wall -Wextra -Werroe
+- Makefile width flags -Wall -Wextra -Werror
 - Makefile: all clean fclean re

 ## Mandatory